Posted on

 Legislative Advocacy

-As the ASPCA continues their vital work, they remind us of the profound bond we share with our fellow creatures and the moral imperative to protect and cherish them.
-As the number of pet parents continues to rise, and the bond between humans and animals grows stronger, the need for compassionate and responsible pet care has never been greater.
+As the ASPCA continues their vital work, they remind us of the profound bond we share with our fellow creatures.
+They also highlight the moral imperative to protect and cherish them.
+As the number of pet parents rises and the bond between humans and animals grows stronger, the need for compassionate and responsible pet care has never been greater.
 Petworks and the ASPCA stand as stewards of hope in this endeavor, providing essential pet care services, support, and advocacy to ensure the well-being of animals, pets, and pet parents.
 Together, we exemplify the values of compassion, integrity, and advocacy, working tirelessly to create a world where animal and pets can live happier, healthier lives.

 Petworks Co-Founder Kevin Kinyon is a life-long animal lover who works tirelessly to improve the lives of pets and their parents.
 Human and animal qualities he values most are integrity, humor, and empathy.